 Originally a small farm house close to Clay’s Farm on the Holt Road heading out of Wrexham, Brynestyn was part of the Erlas Hall estate, belonging to the Davies [Puleston] Family.

-It passed by marriage into the wealthy Kyffin family, who owned it until 1783 when Sir Thomas Kyffin sold it to the Wrexham Mercer (Textile Merchant) and banker Richard Myddleton Massie Lloyd, who, shortly afterwards built the first Bryn Estyn Hall on the land.
+It passed by marriage into the wealthy Kyffin family, who owned it until 1783 when Sir Thomas Kyffin sold it to the Wrexham Mercer (Textile & Flannel Merchant) and Banker Richard Myddleton Massie Lloyd, who, shortly afterwards built the first Bryn Estyn Hall on the land.

-Brynestyn Hall was the birthplace and later the home of Richard’s son, Sir William Lloyd, a professional soldier, cartographer, mountaineer, local magistrate and one time High Sheriff of Denbighshire.
+Brynestyn Hall was the childhood home of Major Sir William Lloyd, a professional soldier, cartographer, mountaineer, local magistrate and one time High Sheriff of Denbighshire.

-Following the death of Sir William on 16th May 1857, the Brynestyn estate became part of the Plas Power estate of the Fitzhugh’s, before being inherited by Emily Fitzhugh, the wife of Captain Charles Rumney Godfrey, and upon who’s death in 1893, was then inherited by his son Rumley Frederick Godfrey, until the estate was sold to the Wrexham Brewer, Frederick W. Soames.
+Following the death of Sir William Lloyd on 16th May 1857, the Brynestyn estate became part of the Plas Power estate of the Fitzhugh family (who were related), before being passed down to Emily Fitzhugh, the wife of Captain Charles Rumney Godfrey, and upon who’s death in 1893, was inherited by his son Rumley Frederick Godfrey, until the estate was sold to the Wrexham brewing magnate, Frederic W. Soames.

 The addition of an ablution block and numerous interior alterations, changed Bryn Estyn from a sumptious mansion to a school.

-The outward appearance of a mansion, as well as much of the beautiful interior panelling had been retained, but drastic changes to various rooms were deemed necessary.
+The outward appearance of a mansion, as well as much of the beautiful oak interior panelling and staircase had been retained, but drastic changes to a number of rooms, were deemed necessary.

-It began operating as a Home Office Approved School (Intermediate), for the training of eighty boys in January 1942, the remaining work on the building being carried out by the boys themselves.
+It began operating as an Approved School (Intermediate), for the training of up to eighty boys in January 1942, (opening officially during September 1943) the remaining work on the building and the grounds, being carried out by the boys themselves.

 The work provided for the boys was varied and specifically designed to be practical in nature, the Joinery and Building trades being favoured.